A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Related Work

 Adaptive or data-driven binning has been explored in other settings.
-Early entropy-based cuts \citep{Fayyad1993MultiIntervalDO} and MDL-guided binning \citep{Dougherty1995SupervisedAU} found that supervised partitions improve decision-tree and Naïve-Bayes accuracy over equal-width binning.
+Early entropy-based cuts \citep{Fayyad1993MultiIntervalDO} and MDL-guided binning \citep{Dougherty1995SupervisedAU} found that supervised partitions improve decision-tree and Naïve-Bayes accuracy over equal-width binning in classification settings.
 In federated settings, \citet{AdaptiveHistogram} begin with equal-mass bins and dynamically merge or split them using gradient entropy to keep communication costs fixed.
-Our work is orthogonal to these settings: we study \emph{library-level, label-agnostic} binning that can serve as the starting point for any histogram-GBDT pipeline, federated or centralized.
+Our work is largely orthogonal to these settings: we study \emph{library-level \footnote{By “library-level” we refer to modifications that live inside the GBDT library itself (e.g. LightGBM, XGBoost).
+The only exposure to the end user is an extra option to specify the \texttt{bin\_method} -- no separate preprocessing script or data-pipeline changes are required.}, unsupervised} binning that can serve as the starting point for any histogram-GBDT pipeline, federated or centralized\footnote{However, we do conduct a small benchmarking experiment in Appendix \ref{app-alternates} which includes a supervised binning method.}.
 Although \emph{k}-means is unsupervised, its variance-minimizing objective lets it capture label-relevant tails that equal-mass schemes often smooth over, thus recovering a portion of the gains previously attributed only to supervised or adaptive methods.

 In summary, while histogram GBDTs have matured along multiple engineering directions, the underlying assumption that \emph{equal-frequency bins are universally adequate has remained largely unchallenged}.
 Our work provides the first systematic comparison between quantile, \emph{k}-means and uniform binning on 33 real-world tasks and a controlled synthetic suite, revealing areas where a simple \emph{k}-means swap yields substantial accuracy gains with negligible overhead.